CNC Services Northwest

 Centroid DC3IO Board

-DC3IO.JPG Three-axis DC servo drive combined with PLC I/O features.
+Three-axis DC servo drive combined with PLC I/O features.
 This unit expanded on the SERVO3IO concept, with more numerous and more flexible PLC inputs and outputs.

 PLC capabilities include six limit switch inputs, twenty-four general-purpose inputs, seven relay outputs, twenty-three solid-state outputs, and analog spindle speed control.

 Two different versions of the DC3IO board were released: the "042304" revision (April 2004) and the 040914 revision (September 2004).
-These two boards are not interchangeable, though in general the later board can replace the earlier board with minor changes to the limit switch input wiring.
+The later 040914 board is far more common in the field.
+Only a few of the earlier "042304" boards were shipped.

-Used in M39S and M400S controls, mid-2004 to late 2008
+The DC3IO was used in M39S and M400S controls, mid-2004 to late 2008

 Centroid DC3IOB Board